InHouseOidc/InHouseOidc.Net/README.md

 - InHouseOidc.Example.Provider - how to implement a provider using the InHouseOidc.Provider package (http://localhost:5100)
 - InHouseOidc.Example.Razor - how to use the InHouseOidc.PageClient in a Razor Page application (http://localhost:5101)

 The Provider example requires a signing certificate file to exist at startup.
-Run the script "Create-SigningCertificate.ps1" in the Provider folder to create a self-signed certificate.
+Run the script "Create-SigningCertificate.ps1" in the InHouseOidc.Example.Provider folder to create a self-signed certificate.

 Many of the examples rely on each other to operate, so please start by launching all of the above 5 examples together using the "Set Startup Projects..." / "Multiple startup projects" options.